Harry Potter and the Prisoner of Azkaban: Plot

 When Ron's pet rat Scabbers disappears, he blames Hermione and her cat Crookshanks.
-Ron and Hermione stop talking to each other, although Hermione is distraught when Ron survives an attack by Black inside the Gryffindor dormitory.
+Ron and Hermione stop talking to each other, although Hermione is distraught when Ron is attacked by Black inside the Gryffindor dormitory.
 After the attack, Black cannot be found.
-After Harry, Ron and Hermione learn that Buckbeak will be executed, they console Hagrid, and Ron and Hermione resume their friendship.
-Ron also finds Scabbers, who was hiding in Hagrid's hut.
+When Harry, Ron and Hermione learn that Buckbeak will be executed, they console Hagrid, and Ron and Hermione resume their friendship.
+Hermione and Ron also find Scabbers hiding in Hagrid's hut.
 As the friends make their way back to the castle, Ron is attacked by a large black dog, which drags him through the passageway leading to Hogsmeade.
 Harry and Hermione give chase, and find themselves in the Shrieking Shack, where the dog is revealed to be Black in his Animagus form.
 Lupin arrives, and Black states that he intends to kill Scabbers, not Harry.
 He explains that Scabbers is Peter Pettigrew, who betrayed Harry's parents to Voldemort and framed Black for mass murder.
-Black and Lupin compel Pettigrew to transform into human form, then haul him back to Hogwarts.
+Black and Lupin compel Pettigrew to change into his human form, then haul him back to Hogwarts.

 On the way to the castle, the full moon causes Lupin to transform into a werewolf.
 Pettigrew escapes and is pursued by Black, Harry and Hermione, who encounter Dementors and lose consciousness.
 They awaken in the castle, where Black is now being held captive.
 Harry and Hermione proclaim his innocence to Dumbledore, who suggests using Hermione's Time Turner.
 Harry and Hermione travel back in time and save both Black and Buckbeak, who fly away together.
-Snape blames Lupin for Black's disappearance and makes his werewolf-identity public, which forces Lupin to resign.
-On the train back to London, Harry receives a letter from Black, expressing his gratitude for saving his life.
+Snape blames Lupin for Black's disappearance and makes his werewolf identity public, which forces Lupin to resign.
+On the train back to London, Harry receives a letter from Black, expressing his gratitude to Harry for saving his life.